Sovereign funds of China: History

 China's development of its sovereign funds was influenced by the 1997 Asian financial crisis and the 2008 financial crisis.
 According to researcher Zongyuan Zoe Liu, "The CPC leadership responded to these shocks by reexamining the boundaries of state-market relations in China and reinterpreting the Party's commitment to reform and opening up."
 This included reinterpreting China's approach to managing its foreign currency reserves and other state-owned assets more generally.

 China's first sovereign fund was Central Huijin, which it established in 2003.

 China's sovereign wealth funds entered global markets in 2007, with the establishment of China Investment Corporation (CIC).
 Since then, the scale and scope of China's sovereign funds have expanded significantly.
 As of 2019, China's funds collectively managed in excess of US$2 trillion assets, and as of early 2022, 31% of all assets held by sovereign funds were held by Chinese sovereign funds.
 China's four largest sovereign funds are each among the ten largest sovereign funds worldwide.

 CIC's task was to invest in foreign markets, seeking investments that were higher risk and higher reward than government bonds.
 Its entry into global markets shortly before the 2008 financial crisis meant that its early performance was lackluster.

 In 2009, expansion of China's sovereign funds was supported by two primary factors.
 After the 2008 financial crisis, a domestic political consensus developed for China to more aggressively invest its foreign exchange reserves.
 Simultaneously, foreign states sought to benefit from an influx of Chinese capital.
 These conditions were favorable for the development of China's sovereign funds and CIC, the China-Africa Development Fund, and several State Administration of Foreign Exchange-affiliated funds were further developed at that time.

 The lackluster performance of CIC created a political opening in 2013 for the State Administration of Foreign Exchange to expand the sovereign funds under its jurisdiction.

-In 2013, President Xi Jinping called for the creation of state-owned investment companies to invest in key industries such as civil aviation, energy, mineral resources, nuclear power, and logistics.
+In 2013, CCP general secretary Xi Jinping called for the creation of state-owned investment companies to invest in key industries such as civil aviation, energy, mineral resources, nuclear power, and logistics.
 Finance Minister Lou Jiwei, who had prior sovereign fund experience as the chair of CIC and its former CEO, was tasked with developing this proposal and served as lead author for the State Council's "Opinions on Reforming and Improving the State-Owned Assets Management System."

 In November 2022, China's sovereign fund China Investment Corporation called for the promotion of globalization and the “free, open and orderly” flow of international investment to support “steady recovery and sustainable development of the world economy.”